Frequently Asked Questions About Health Insurance

 Does Scott Howell charge a fee for his services?

-No. Scott's consultation and plan comparison services are 100% free.
+No. My consultation and plan comparison services are 100% free.
 Insurance carriers pay the agent's commission — you pay the exact same premium whether you use an agent or buy directly.
 There is never a fee, a markup, or any additional cost.

 What areas does Scott Howell serve?